ethan-hann/CyberRadio-Assistant/README.md

 - Add/delete songs from the radio station (even ones downloaded from Nexus).
 - Export to a staging folder first so the game directory doesn't get messed up.
 - Add a web stream for the audio instead of songs and preview the audio directly from the application.
 - Localization for English, Spanish, and French.
-More localizations can be added by cloning the GitHub and submitting a pull request.
+More localizations can be added by following the steps [here](https://ethan-hann.github.io/CyberRadio-Assistant/docs/localization.html).

 Full documentation here: [Docs](https://ethan-hann.github.io/CyberRadio-Assistant/)